NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

 I have been creating scrapers since years.
 Most of them were quite rubbish.
 But in the painful process you learn from some common mistakes.
 In this blog post, I share some of the most frequent mistakes that I spot in the wild and that I made myself.
 Furthermore, I give general advice how to remain (somewhat) undetected when scraping.

 Mandatory note: Many large websites actually don't sanction scraping that much.
-I would count Google and Amazon to the sites that only moderately prevent scraping.
+I would count [Google](https://www.google.com/) and [Amazon](https://www.amazon.com/) to the sites that only moderately prevent scraping.
 The reason is obvious: Those platforms actually massively profit when other people/companies are using their data in their products.
 Google and Amazon are heavy players when it comes to E-Commerce and Online Marketing.
 So they both have an incentive to allow third-party-tools to access their platforms to a certain degree.

 Other sites such as Instagram and LinkedIn are much more aggressive when it comes to blocking scrapers.
 They'll ban ill behaving user agents on the first suspicious activity.
 Websites such as LinkedIn are practically impossible to use without having an account.

 Therefore, the advice in this blog post might be too strict or too lax for your specific use case.
 Keep that in mind.

+Furthermore, this advice does not explicitly apply to scraping or crawling.
+Scraping often has a very negative connotation.

+But a increasingly large percentage of people using frameworks such as [puppeteer](https://github.com/puppeteer/puppeteer) or [playwright](https://github.com/microsoft/playwright) to automate otherwise mundane tasks.
+Therefore, there are many legit reasons why you want to train your software to navigate websites like a real human being.

-## Common Mistakes in Scraping
+## 7 Common Mistakes in Professional Scraping

-### 1 - Don't Lie on the User Agent
+### 1. Don't Lie on the User Agent

 If you are scraping with puppeteer and headless chrome on an Amazon EC2 instance and you set your user agent to be an iPhone